 The band was invited back to Germany in 2007 for a ten year reunion but instead chose to scoop up an opportunity to travel to Florida where they performed at the Magic Kingdom in Disney World.

 2016 marked the 50th anniversary of the band.

 Mr. Seguin has been Director of the Windsor Optimist Youth Band since 1982.
-He has a keen interest and commitment to the musical development of young people, and is currently Superintendent of Education at the Windsor-Essex Catholic District School Board.
+He has a keen interest and commitment to the musical development of young people, and is a retired Superintendent of Education at the Windsor-Essex Catholic District School Board.
 He has taught music at the elementary, secondary and post-secondary school levels.
-Conducting credits include the International Youth Symphony, the United States Collegiate Wind Ensemble, and the University of Windsor Wind Ensemble.
+Conducting credits include the International Youth Symphony, the United States Collegiate Wind Ensemble, the University of Windsor Wind Ensemble and he is the current conductor for the Windsor Symphony Community Orchestra.
 As a performer, Mr. Seguin has played with the Windsor Symphony, Windsor Light Music Theatre, St. Clair College Music Theatre program, the Windsor Brass Ensemble, jazz project Trio Caliente, and most recently with the horn band “Nemesis” and in his own jazz duo.

 Mrs. Grisch originally started out as a member of the Colour Guard in 1998 where she eventually obtained the role of Guard Sergeant.
 She became the Optimist Band’s Colour Guard Instructor in 2011.
-Her love of kids, music, and this organization, made returning to the Band a natural progression.
+Her love of children, music, and this organization, made returning to the Band a natural progression.
 Lisa creates and teaches the choreography for all parade songs each season and also designs our uniforms and flags.